GOP plan to sell more than 3,200 square miles of federal lands is found to violate Senate rules

 MacDonough, the Senate parliamentarian, also ruled out a host of other Republican-led provisions Monday night, including construction of a mining road in Alaska and changes to speed permitting of oil and gas leases on federal lands.

-"Washington has proven time and again it can’t manage this land.
-This bill puts it in better hands,” Lee said in announcing the plan.
+"Washington has proven time and again it can't manage this land.
+This bill puts it in better hands," Lee said in announcing the plan earlier this month.

+The proposal received a mixed reception Monday from the governors of Western states.
+Democratic New Mexico Gov. Michelle Lujan Grisham called it problematic in her state because of the close relationship residents have with public lands.

+Republican Wyoming Gov. Mark Gordon voiced qualified support.
+"On a piece-by-piece basis ... we can actually allow for some responsible growth in areas with communities that are landlocked at this point," he said at a meeting of the Western Governors' Association in Santa Fe, New Mexico.

 Housing advocates have cautioned that federal land is not universally suitable for affordable housing.
-Some of the parcels up for sale in Utah and Nevada under a House proposal were far from developed areas.
+Some of the parcels up for sale in Utah and Nevada under a House proposal were many miles from developed areas.

-New Mexico Sen. Martin Heinrich, the ranking Democrat on the energy committee, said Lee's plan would exclude Americans from places where they fish, hunt and camp.
+New Mexico Sen. Martin Heinrich, the top Democrat on the energy committee, said Lee's plan would exclude Americans from places where they fish, hunt and camp.

 "I don't think it's clear that we would even get substantial housing as a result of this," Heinrich said earlier this month.
 "What I know would happen is people would lose access to places they know and care about and that drive our Western economies."